 Could Alice Springs reach 100% renewables by 2030?

 It’s absolutely feasible before 2030 that we can work towards operation at 100% renewable energy at certain times of the day or year.
-It is an objective of the project to determine how we can transition Alice Springs to operate on 100% renewables: how frequently we do that and for how long will then become a question of economics.
+This was a scenario modelled as part of the Roadmap to 2030.
+However, how frequently we do that and for how long will then become a question of economics and power system stability.

-Solar is currently the only viable renewable resource in Central Australia, and to reach 100% solar would require a very large (and prohibitively expensive) battery, to cover the overnight periods.
+Solar is currently the only commercially viable renewable resource in Central Australia, and to reach 100% solar would require a very large (and prohibitively expensive) battery, to cover the overnight periods.
 Learning how to provide Essential System Services through renewable energy technologies is crucial to reaching 100% solar during the day.
-Future Grid's Wind Monitoring Study will help determine if wind energy is able to diversify the Alice Springs energy portfolio.
+Future Grid's Wind Monitoring Study demonstrated that it may be possible diversify the Alice Springs energy portfolio.
+Although on its own it may be more expensive than the typical cost of wind generation in Australia, due to the poorer overall wind resources, it has a notable degree of solar/wind resource complementarity.
+That is the wind resource is most abundant in the late afternoon and evening when solar generation potential is significantly below maximum demand.
 Other factors that could assist - but are outside the scope of Alice Springs Future Grid - include the adoption of electric vehicles and their integration into the grid, and the development of a green hydrogen industry.